 Dos and Don’ts

-Here’s a breakdown for what to do and what not to do here on EA Forums.
+Here’s a breakdown for what to do and what not to do here on Battlefield Forums.

-- Keep it appropriate.
-Players of all ages see EA Forums.
-Make sure that any images you use are in line with the EA Forum Rules & Guidelines and the EA User Agreement.
+Keep it appropriate.
+Players of all ages see Battlefield Forums, this is true even for M rated games.
+Make sure that any posts or images you use are in line with the EA Forum Rules & Guidelines below and the EA User Agreement.

 Doing something on this list often can get you suspended, or sometimes even banned.